mstocco/mariostoc.co/content/traininglog/20210103-ironman2021-34weeksout.md

 With intermittent showers in the vicinity, I picked the road bike and did a counterclockwise loop of the waterfront with a short run west to start.
 <!---->
 Not much to write about as I felt pretty good for the most part.
 I had a gel at an hour and ten minutes in (Salted Watermelon Gu).
-Near the _UVic Campus_, the rain began so I made a beeline for home on _McKenzie Avenue_.
-That put me in back to where I pressed start with 9 minutes still on the clock.
+The rain started near the _UVic Campus_, so I made a beeline for home on _McKenzie Avenue_.
+That put me in back at the _Switch Bridge_ with 9 minutes still on the clock.
 I could have done a bit (a lot) more but I called it a ride.

 ### WATERFRONT LOOP
 ![Ride Map](/assets/jpg/ridemap-20210104.jpeg)